antoncoding/evm-codeact/README.md

 # EVM CodeAct

-An AI agent that can interact with Ethereum smart contracts using natural language.
-Built with [langgraph-codeact](https://github.com/langchain-ai/langgraph-codeact), implementing the CodeAct architecture.
+A demonstration of how CodeAct can be used to analyze and interact with Ethereum smart contracts using natural language.
+Built with [langgraph-codeact](https://github.com/langchain-ai/langgraph-codeact), this project showcases how CodeAct's ability to write and analyze code makes it particularly powerful in the Web3 ecosystem.

 ## About CodeAct